 - Can patients see their medical notes?

 Yes.
-Under the Data Protection Act 2018, patients have a right of access to their medical records.
-In general practice, the NHS App provides direct access to GP records for many patients.
-Patients can also submit a Subject Access Request to any healthcare provider.
+Under the 21st Century Cures Act and HIPAA, patients have a right of access to their medical records, including clinical notes via electronic patient portals.
+Patients can also submit a formal request to any healthcare provider.
 This means notes should always be written in a factual, professional manner that the patient themselves could read without unnecessary distress or confusion.